3750gustavo/AI-Writing-Notebook-UI/README.md

 ## Usage
 ### Starting the Application:
 - Run the application using the command `python AI Writing Notebook UI - Basic.py` for basic functionality or `AI Writing Notebook UI - NovelAI TTS support.py` for advanced features including voice generation.
-- The application can be started more easily by running dragguing the repo folder into a IDE like vscode and just running the desired file.
+- The application can be started more easily by running dragging the repo folder into a IDE like vscode and just running the desired file.
 - The application window will open, and you can begin typing your prompt in the text area.

 ### Text Generation: